The Tannoy Monitor Gold website

 I had to add diodes, capacitors and heatsinks to get temperatures under control in this reciever.

-Strong satelite reciever
+Strong satelite reciever, obsolete?

 The modified power supply of this reciever shown below.